zacharyCormack/MAZE/README.md

 The `main.cpp` file handles setup, getting game size, timer, and checking for game end.
 It runs the `make_maze` function from the `Maze.cpp` file.
 The `Maze.cpp` file generates a random maze.
 The maze is a mathematical graph, a tree.
-All nodes have 0 to 2 child nodes.
+All nodes can have any number of child nodes.
 Trees of this format can be created by the `make_maze` function.
 It uses the recursive `link_rooms` function to connect the start and end nodes together, with the call:
 ```cpp